meilisearch/documentation/learn/core_concepts/the_primary_key.md

 ### `invalid_document_id`

-This happens when your primary key does not have the correct format.
-The primary key can only be of type integer or string, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-`, and underscores `_`.
+This happens when your document id does not have the correct format.
+The document id can only be of type integer or string, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-`, and underscores `_`.

 ```json
 {